Alpalis/docs/plugins/vpnblocker/about.md

 ﻿# VPNBlocker Plugin

 Alpalis VPNBlocker is the ideal plugin for servers struggling with players bypassing IP bans.
 It includes implementations of 4 different APIs where each includes a free package.
-Plugin can be bought on https://imperialplugins.com/Unturned/Products/VPNBlocker.
+<br>Plugin can be bought on https://imperialplugins.com/Unturned/Products/VPNBlocker.

 ## Features